stjude/learngenomics.dev/docs/02-genomic-variation/02-single-nucleotide-variation.md

 cancer, GWAS studies are not as practical due to low sample count.
 Thus, researchers apply biological knowledge _a priori_ to improve the odds of finding relevant SNVs.
-Commonly scientists focus their efforts on SNVs that fall within exons of genes that are known be associated with cancer or that are predicted to alter the protein product.
+Commonly scientists focus their efforts on SNVs that fall within exons of genes that are known to be associated with cancer or that are predicted to alter the protein product.
 Databases such as [COSMIC](https://cancer.sanger.ac.uk/cosmic) track variants in cancer genomes to help identify genes and genomic locations that are commonly mutated and are,